Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Here is an arbor that I screwed to a post.
 This one is an old baby expandable baby gate.

 Here is another from old windows.
 I posted this here once and don't see it now though.
-This is right after I made it.
-Now it has a clematis growing on it.

 I grow gourds.
 The utility of the arbor is much more important to me than the looks, because gourds tend to cover it almost completely.
 I use something called "cattle panel."
 It's a piece of galvanized fencing used to make cattle chutes.
 It measure 16' x 50".